alexriggio/BERT-LoRA-TensorRT/README.md

 # BERT and LoRA Fine-Tuning from Scratch: Fast Inference with TensorRT

-Explore the end-to-end process of building BERT and LoRA models from scratch, fine-tuning them on a specific task, and optimizing the resulting models for faster inference using NVIDIA's TensorRT.
+Explore the end-to-end process of building BERT and LoRA models from scratch, fine-tuning them on a specific task, and optimizing the resulting models for fast GPU inference using NVIDIA's TensorRT.

 ## Motivation
 This project, while serving as a comprehensive guide to understanding, implementing, and optimizing transformer-based models for improved performance and efficiency, is also a representation of my learning journey and serves as a portfolio piece showcasing some of the skills I have picked up along the way in machine learning and natural language processing.